My Cart

 Details

-Tips: use a sharp knife to cut the pod open lengthways, then scrape out the delicious seeds.
+Usage Tips: Use a sharp knife to cut the pods in half lengthwise.
+Split the pods in half and scrape out the seeds.

-Vanilla initially comes from Mexico where the Aztecs used it to sweeten the bitterness of chocolate.
-The Totonac people, from the coastal regions of the golf of Mexico, were the first to grow vanilla.
-They called vanilla “caxixanath” which means “hidden flower”.
-The Totonac people retained the monopoly of vanilla production until the 19th century.
-Any attempts by the Europeans to grow vanilla outside of its natural habitat failed.
+Vanilla originates from Mexico, where the Aztecs incorporated it into their preparations to sweeten the bitterness of chocolate.
+The Totonac people, living along the coasts of the Gulf of Mexico, were the first to cultivate vanilla.
+For them, vanilla was called "caxixanath," meaning "hidden flower."
+The Totonacs retained the monopoly on vanilla cultivation until the 19th century, with European attempts to cultivate this orchid outside of its natural habitat proving unsuccessful.

 More Information